VIPriors/vipriors-challenges-toolkit/image-classification/readme.md

 | Resnet-50 Same-Conv |      -     |         26.39        |

 # Sample Code
-If you want to check the baselines, we provide two baseline models with pytorch implementation which support multi-gpu training.
+If you want to check the baselines, we provide two baseline models with pytorch implementation which supports multi-gpu training.

 You can also refer to the baseline code in `main.py`, which includes example code on how to store prediction results as a submission file.